Normal families of holomorphic mappings between complex Finsler manifolds: Distance and metric on a complex manifold

-where $\gamma$ range over all admissible curves joining $x$ and $y$.
-We shall refer to $d_F$ as the integrated form of $F$. \begin{lemma} \cite[p.
-101, Lemma 3.8]{CK} The integrated form $d_F$ of a complex pseudo-Finsler metric $F$ is inner.
-Moreover, if $F$ is intrinsic, then $d_F$ is also intrinsic. \end{lemma}
+where $\gamma$ range over all admissible curves joining $x$ and $y$, $\forall x,y \in M$.
+We shall refer to $d_F$ as the integrated form of a complex Finsler manifold $(M,G=F^2)$.
+This is also the distance induced by the complex Finsler metric $G=F^2$ on a complex manifold $M$.

+\begin{lemma} Let $(M,G=F^2)$ be a complex Finsler manifold.
+The integrated form $d_F$ of a complex Finsler manifold $(M,G=F^2)$ is inner. \end{lemma} \begin{proof} By Corollary \ref{C-3.1} and definition of the integrated form $d_F$, we also know that it is inner. \end{proof} \begin{remark} The above lemma can be found in \cite{CK}, but they did not provide the corresponding proof.
+From \cite{CK}, we also know thta the inner distance $(c_M)^i$ associated to the Carath\'eodory distance $c_M$ coincides with the integrated form $d_{F^C_M}$ of the infinitesimal Carath\'eodory metirc $F^C_M$.
+On the other hand, the Carath\'eodory distance $c_M$ is in general not inner, i.e., we have in general $c_M <(c_M)^i=d_{F^C_M}$.
+On the other hand, the Kobayashi distance is inner.
+For more details, we refer to \cite[Lemma 3.8, Theorem 3.10]{CK}. \end{remark}

+To prove the Hopf-Rinow theorem in the case of a complex Finsler manifold, i.e. Theorem \ref{hopf}, we need to introduce the following concepts and corresponding propositions. \begin{definition}(see \cite{kobayashi1}) Let $d$ be a distance function on $M$.
+We say that $(M,d)$ is \textit{Cauchy complete} or simply \textit{complte} if every Cauchy sequence (with respect to $d$) converges.
+If every closed ball $B(o;r)=\{ p \in M; d(o,p) \leq r\}$ with $o \in M$ and $r>0$ is compact, then $(M,d)$ is said to be \textit{strongly complete} or \textit{finitely compact}.
+We say that $(M,d)$ is \textit{weakly complete} if for every point $o \in M$ there is an $r>0$ (which depends on $o$) such that $B(o;r)$ is compact. \end{definition} \begin{proposition} (see \cite{kobayashi1}) Let $d$ be a distance on a locally compact space $M$.\\ $(1)$ Then we have the following implications:

+$(2)$ If $d$ is inner, then completeness implies strong completeness. \end{proposition} \begin{proof} For the convenience of the reader, the proof of the proposition is restated here.